 Here are some of Rockland Trust’s biggest benefits:

 - Competitive interest rates: APRs are in line with rates charged by the top home equity lenders.
-As of August 2020, Rockland Trust’s fixed-rate home equity loans start as low as 3.99 percent APR, while its variable-rate HELOCs start as low as 2.99 percent APR.
-The community bank’s fixed-rate Express Mortgage loans start as low as 3.49 percent APR.
+As of late February 2021, Rockland Trust’s fixed-rate home equity loans start as low as 3.124 percent APR, while its variable-rate HELOCs start as low as 2.99 percent APR.

 - Online application process: While Rockland focuses on personalized services at its branches, it still offers a robust online application process.
 Applications can be completed entirely online in just a few steps.